salesforce/best/docs/content/docs/configuration.md

 `boolean` Displays calculated globalConfig and project configs.

 #### `--externalStorage`
 `string` This option allows to save the results in an arbitrary storage system.
 Pass the external storage adapter that you would like to use.
+Currently Best supports AWS with the `@best/store-aws` adapter.

 #### `--compareStats`
 `array` Compares the benchmarks of two commits against each other.
-If --externalStorage is provided it will use that source, otherwise it will try to find the results on the file system.
+If `--externalStorage` is provided it will use that as its source, otherwise it will try to find the results on the file system.

 #### `--gitIntegration`
 `boolean` Integrates with GitHub, posting the results of the benchmark or comparison.